0xPolygonID/docs/docs/issuer/refresh-service/overview.md

 Consider an example of balance credentials, where a user proves his balance to get some benefits.
 The balance can be changed a lot during a short period.
 In this case, the user needs to interact with the issuer every time they need to use the credential.
 This is where the refresh service comes in handy.
 The refresh service can handle necessary data updates on the background of the user client without additional interaction between the issuer and the user.

 ## Refresh service current implementation:

+Example of refresh service implementation can be found [here](https://github.com/0xPolygonID/refresh-service)

 <details>
   <summary>Schema</summary>
   <div align="center">